SamLonneman/os-challenge-wavy-gang/README.md

 The independent variable in this experiment is whether new threads are created for each request (Solution_1) or new processes are forked for each request (Solution_0).
 The dependent variable will be the score returned from the client after running a test suite.
 To ensure that other variables are consistent, we will perform every test using the same run configuration with the same randomization seed on the same virtual machine running on the same computer.

 ### Method
-For both implementations of the server, we will run `test.sh` 10 times and take the average of the scores.
+For both implementations of the server, we will run [`test.sh`](https://github.com/SamLonneman/os-challenge-wavy-gang/blob/master/test.sh) on the client 10 times and take the average of the scores.
 We will then compare the average scores of each implementation to determine which implementation runs faster.
 Finally, we will perform a hypothesis test with alpha=0.05 to determine whether the difference in scores is statistically significant given our sample size.

 ### Results
 The results of this experiment can be found in the table below.